 Why is it that jewellery is the only everyday consumer product that is sold with a valuation certificate?
 I mean, a watch is not sold with a “val”, nor is a TV or furniture.

 This practice should be banned.
 In fact, it should be outlawed – it’s a rort and a con.
 Now, before my valuer-colleagues start jumping up-and-down and issuing fatwahs, let me say that I have no problem with valuation certificates.
-They serve a useful purpose when they are used legitimately – people need to be able to prove to an insurance company that they owned something and there needs to be a description of that item so it can be replaced – but how can something that was purchased for $400 have a value of $4,000?
+They serve a useful purpose when they are used legitimately – people need to be able to prove to an insurance company that they owned something and there needs to be a description of that item so it can be replaced – but how can something that was purchased today for $1,200 have a "value" of $4,000?

 Of course, that’s not how and why many valuations are being used – they are often being illegitimately used to suggest that a consumer is getting a “steal” by purchasing a $10,000 diamond ring for $1,000.
 Unfortunately, the only thing being “stolen” is the industry’s reputation.
 If something sounds to good to be true ... !